srryx/Fortnite-Prefire-Macro/README.md

 # Fortnite-Prefire-Macro
-This is a fortnite prefire macro using colors.
+- This is a fortnite prefire macro using colors.
+- **15 Stars and ill drop full source :)**
 ## Setup
 - First run `install_requirements.bat`
 - Then run `start.bat`